dewi-alliance/hotspot-manufacturers/Glacier.md

 First batch product delivery - 1/15/2022

 ## Previous shipments (required)
+We are a startup, but we have some shipping experience.
+The main market we are facing is China.
+At present, we are contacting the delivery channels in the international market and have reached preliminary cooperation intention with some shipping enterprises.
+We plan to get CE and FCC as soon as possible and ship the product to customers around the world.

 ## Startups welcome!
 * Have you shipped anything in the past?
 Yes or No